jcobert/map-maker/README.md

 https://developers.google.com/maps/documentation/streetview/overview

 ### Geoguessr
-For more information on Geoguessr and to play, vist: https://www.geoguessr.com
+For more information on Geoguessr and to play, visit: https://www.geoguessr.com